Diabetic Retinopathy Screening

 What is Digital Retinal Screening?

-A process where high-resolution, digital photographs are taken of the retina, or interior portion of your eye.
+A Digital Retinal Screening is the process where high-resolution, digital photographs are taken of the retina, or the interior portion of your eye.
 The color photograph, taken with a specialized retinal camera, provides detailed images of the various structures of the retina and can show abnormalities that may threaten normal vision.
-Not only will this screening help your doctor accurately diagnose and document any diseases or conditions you may have, it will also provide a baseline for comparison with previous and future visits.
+Not only will this screening help your doctor accurately diagnose and document any diseases or conditions you may have, but it will also provide a baseline for comparison with previous and future visits.
 Subsequently, it will help monitor disease progression.